theintern/intern/README.md

 The best place to ask questions and get answers about Intern is Stack Overflow.
 Just tag your question with `intern`.
 If you have more immediate questions, or just want to chat with other people interested in Intern, there’s an `#intern` IRC channel on freenode, and a Gitter room at [theintern/intern](https://gitter.im/theintern/intern).
+See the [Help](docs/help.md) page for more information.

 ## License